aino/node-browser-resolve/README.md

 Options:

 * filename - the calling filename where the require call originated (in the source)
-* paths - require.paths array to use if nothing is found on the normal node_modules recursive walk
+* paths - require.paths array to use if nothing is found on the normal modules recursive walk
 * packageFilter - transform the parsed package.json contents before looking at the "main" field
 * modules - object with module id/name -> path mappings to consult before doing manual resolution (use to provide core modules)
+* modulesDir - modules directory to search.
+Default is `node_modules` but it could also be something like `bower_components`
+* manifest - Module manifest file to parse, for example `bower.json`. default: `package.json`

 ## basic usage